davibelo/python-pro-bootcamp-2021/02-intermediate/00-preparing_IDE.md

     > Language server provide Completions, Definitions, Hover, References, Signature Help, and Symbols

+11. Setup jupyter notebooks with virtual enviroments

+    - after creating and activating a venv (as described above), do:
+        - Install ipykernel package:

+                pip install ipykernel

+        - Install a new kernel:

+                ipython kernel install --user --name=.venv

 > ### Using keyboard shortcuts to run parts of the code on VS Code
 > - Select the lines you want to execute